ibrahimrl/Rural-Postman-Problem/README.md

 4. **Modify the Code to Always Print the Model:**

-    Replace the above code block with:
+    Press `i` and replace the above code block with:

     ```bash